Skip to content

 Escalate unassignable items with structured context to clerk Where neither exact nor fuzzy matching produces a confident assignment, is the item routed to the cash-application clerk with full investigation context (counterparty history, amount-range candidates, similar-transaction patterns, AR contact details)?
 Human Vendor

-Human judgement required where context is missing (unknown originator, unexpected amount, no remittance reference, possible fraudulent transaction); clerk decision logged with rationale + investigation evidence into the SOX 404 procedural documentation; Big-4 audit substantive testing examines the clerk's investigation quality not just the final disposition
+Human judgement is required where context is missing - an unknown originator, an unexpected amount, no remittance reference, or a possible fraudulent transaction.
+The clerk's decision is logged with its rationale and investigation evidence in the SOX 404 procedural documentation, because Big-4 substantive testing examines the quality of the investigation, not just the final disposition.

 Decision Record